Tips and Tricks: Faux Fur

 Yarn pictured is Lion Brand Kitchen Cotton.

-How to Single Crochet Photo Tutorial Available in the Store
+How to Single Crochet Photo Tutorial Available in Our Etsy Shop

 It includes 7 fun crochet patterns.